NEALJAN/Nealjans-Chroma-Key-Blocks/README.md

 <h1 align="center"> Nealjan's Chroma Key Blocks<br></h1>

 <p>This is Nealjan's Chroma Key Blocks!</p>
-<p>Nealjan's Chroma Key Blocks adds simple one colored emissive blocks that can be used for chroma keying in video editing!</p>
+<p>Nealjan's Chroma Key Blocks is a Minecraft mod that adds simple one colored emissive blocks that can be used for chroma keying in video editing!</p>
 <h4 align="center">Find me and more info on my <a href="https://modrinth.com/user/NEALJAN">Modrinth</a> page</h4>

 <p>&nbsp;</p>